jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-087.md

 **This violent motion almost never alone causes fire.**

-It is almost always mixed with air exhalations which easily transform either into flame or, at least, light, as seen in:
+It is almost always mixed with air exhalations [ionized air] which easily transform either into flame or, at least, light, as seen in:
 - will-o'-the-wisps around the Earth
 - lightning in clouds
 - shooting and falling stars in the high air.

 Exhalations consist of the tiniest particles, divided into many branches.
-- These wrap around denser particles derived from pungent juices or volatile salts.
+- These wrap around denser particles derived from pungent juices or volatile salts.*

+{{< n n="The exhalations are now called ionized air.
+The tiniest particles are now called electrons that go with salts.
+The branches are electrical flow.
+Here, electricity is sparked when the spacetime particles are removed, the same as fire." >}}

 These branches are usually so minute and closely-packed that nothing can pass through their interstices except the fire-aether.